Everyone a Reader

 Pastoral Reading Sessions

-We are launching Pastoral reading sessions for Year 7 , 8 and 9.
-Naturally, as students grow older, the content of these stories becomes more mature and will allow us to address many of the usual PHSE topics that we also cover as part of our Wider Curriculum lessons, such as relationships, crime, loss and conflict.
-All of our staff have been briefed regarding these topics and are experienced in delivering lessons on such topics.
+Pastoral Reading sessions are now an embedded and loved part of our school week at St Thomas More.
+All year groups, from Year 7 to Year 13, have a weekly reading session with their pastoral tutor.
+Naturally, as students grow older, the content of these stories becomes more mature and this allows us to address many of the usual Personal Development topics that we also cover as part of our Wider Curriculum lessons, such as relationships, crime, loss and conflict.
 We believe that the classroom is a safe place to explore real- world issues through fiction.
-Pupils will also be prepared for such topics and pastoral staff are ready to support in the unlikely event that we decide a student has been or will be particularly affected.
+Pupils are prepared for such topics and pastoral staff are ready to support in the unlikely event that we decide a student has been or will be particularly affected.

-So that all students have the opportunity to read as many books as possible, each pastoral class will read a different text which will then be rotated around classes.
+So that all students have the opportunity to read as many books as possible, each pastoral class reads a different text which is then rotated around classes.

 Cookie Alert